ivyliyue/ChicagoCrimeAnalysis_MongoDB/README.md

-# Chicago Crime Data Analysis using MongoDB
+# Chicago Crime Data Analysis using MongoDB (see uploaded slides for details)

-three relevant JSON files are used - 1000 documents for manipulation
+Three relevant JSON files are used - 1000 documents for manipulation

-various data type conversion steps in MongoDB
+Various data type conversion steps in MongoDB

 Data denormalization steps performzed to embed three collections into one.